jabichebli/Jumping-Humanoid-Leg/README.md

 ## 💡 Future Work

-A first-version physical prototype was developed.
-A jumping characteristic was achieved using a simplified joint angle controller that drives the leg to set values.

 <table width="100%">
   <tr>
     <td width="60%" valign="top">
+      <p>A first-version physical prototype was developed.
+A jumping characteristic was achieved using a simplified joint angle controller that drives the leg to set values.</p><br>
       <p>If we had more time, and money, we would:</p>
       <ul>
         <li>Redesign the test-rig and mounting apparatus</li>